 Before we get into that, let’s take a look at the role of the pancreas.
 Located deep in the abdomen, the pancreas releases both digestive enzymes and hormones, including insulin.
 A healthy pancreas aids in digestion and keeps blood glucose levels under control.

-The Dangers of Alcohol-Induced Pancreatitis
+The Dangers of Pancreatitis Caused by Alcohol Abuse

 Pancreatitis occurs when the pancreas is inflamed.
 Acute pancreatitis lasts only for a short period of time and most people fully recover from the condition.
 Chronic pancreatitis, on the other hand, is a long-term inflammation of the pancreas that is sometimes referred to as alcohol-induced.